code-423n4/2021-09-bvecvx/README.md

 ### External Calls
 - rewards -> The Rewards Locker from Convex, see `ICvxLocker.sol`

-## StrategyCvxCrvHelper.sol - 614 LOC
+## StrategyCvxHelper.sol - 614 LOC

 This strategy is the underlying strategy of the `want` we deposit in the `veCVXStrategy`.
 This token will also sit idle in the instance of the `SettV3` contract we will use as vault for the `veCVXStrategy`.